Canon 1300D vs Fujifilm X-E2S

-The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X-E2S are two digital cameras that were officially introduced, respectively, in March 2016 and January 2016.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X-E2S are two digital cameras that were announced, respectively, in March 2016 and January 2016.
 The 1300D is a DSLR, while the X-E2S is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 16 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Fujifilm X-E2S